pkirkham/pkirkham.github.io/_posts/blog/2018-03-31-jumping-onto-ryzen-bandwagon.md

 	</a>
 	<figcaption><strong>ASRock X370 Killer SLI BIOS 4.60 voltage and CBS overclock settings.</strong></figcaption>
 </figure>

+In the CBS settings, set the P0 state to your desired overclock.
+Leave other p-states unchanged.
+The two values that you need to change are the VID and FID which are the voltage and frequency multipliers respectively.
+I have set VID to 1.375 volts (VID = 0x1C in hex) and FID to 37.5 (FID = 0x96 in hex).

 <figure>
 	<a href="{{ site.url }}/images/ASRock X370 Killer SLI PState Timings.jpg" data-lightbox="image-6" data-title="ASRock X370 Killer SLI BIOS 4.60 p-state P0 setting.">